Louisiana Tech vs. North Texas NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Louisiana Tech and its opponents have combined to go over the current 64.5-point total in all three games this season.
+- Louisiana Tech and its opponents have combined to go over 64.5 points in all three games this season.

-- Saturday's total is 5.1 points higher than the combined 59.4 PPG average of the two teams.
+- The combined points per game average of the two teams, 59.4, is 5.1 points fewer than Saturday's over/under.

-- This contest's total is 3.9 points fewer than the 68.4 these two squads combine to give up per game in 2021.

-- The average total in Bulldogs games this season is 62.8, 1.7 points fewer than Saturday's total of 64.5 .
+- The average total in Bulldogs games this season is 62.8, 1.7 points fewer than Saturday's over/under of 64.5 .

 - In 2021, games involving the Mean Green have averaged a total of 66.5 points, 2.0 more than the set over/under in this contest.